-In this section we describe our AndroidLeaks process.
+In this section we describe AndroidLeaks' analysis process.
 See Figure 2 for a visual representation.
 Before we attempt to find privacy leaks, we perform several preprocessing steps.
-First, we convert the Android application code (APK) from the DEX format to a jar using dex2jar[15].
+First, we convert the Android application code (APK) from the DEX format to a jar using dex2jar [15].
 This conversion is key to our analysis, as WALA can analyze Java byte code but not DEX byte code.
+Unfortunately, we found the dex2jar conversion fails on some JARs.
+We minimize the number of applications we cannot analyze by iteratively attempting to convert APKs with several versions of dex2jar, ranging from the last stable version to the latest branch in development.
+If those fail, we try converting the APK with dedex [?].
+As AndroidLeaks does not rely on a given conversion tool, a better one may easily be swapped in at any time.

 Using WALA, we then build a call graph of the application code and any included libraries.
 We iterate through the application classes and determine the application methods that call API methods which require permissions.
-We also keep track of which other app methods can call these app methods that require permissions, as reviewing the callstacks can give insight into the flow of the application's use of permissions.
-If the application contains a combination of permissions that could leak private data, such as READ\PHONE\STATE and INTERNET, we then perform dataflow analysis to determine if information from a source of private data ever reaches a sink.
+We also keep track of which other application methods can call these application methods that require permissions, as reviewing the call stacks can give insight into the flow of the application's use of permissions.
+If the application contains a combination of permissions that could leak private data, such as READ\PHONE\STATE and INTERNET, we then perform dataflow analysis to determine if information from a source of private data reaches a network sink.